Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

 The Canadian Corded Window Covering Regulation:

 Yes, hundreds of products on the market today can meet and be improved by this regulation.
-In fact, this regulation is very similar to the criteria of our Lab Testing, Mom Approved® program which awards manufacturers the use of our seal of approval after being tested by an independent lab.
+In fact, this regulation is very similar to the criteria of our Lab Tested, Mom Approved® program, which awards manufacturers the use of our seal of approval after being tested by an independent lab.

 Unfortunately, many products manufactured in the United States that comply with the problematic 2018 ANSI/WCMA Safety Standard will need to be adjusted in order to be sold in Canada.